Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_D/README.md

 I chose to go ahead with this approach because
 - FRAMES_PER_SECOND is 120; the delay won't be very long
-- We don't have anything that is that time critical
+- We don't have anything that is super time critical
 - Everybody loves beautiful colors
 - And besides, rules are made to be broken